ShadewG/discord-scheduler/README.md

 - `/vo <text>` - Generate an ElevenLabs voiceover and send it
 - `/video <prompt> <image>` - Generate a video from an image using Runway
 - `/create <prompt>` - Generate a RED-MONOLITH style image using GPT
+- `/incoming-email` - Display instructions for forwarding emails to Discord

 ## Creds 2.0